 It costs how much?!?

-A good quality dog backpack is not going to be a steal, but you shouldn't have to sell a kidney just to get your dog the right gear.
-We'll rank the packs on price as well as quality so you don't die of sticker shock.
+A good quality dog backpack is not going to be a steal, but you shouldn't have to sell a kidney just to get your pet the right gear.
+We'll rank our best pet backpacks on price as well as quality so you don't die of sticker shock.
 We'll rank the prices from $ to $$$, with $ being the budget-friendly choice for beginners, and $$$ representing backpacks for hardcore adventure dogs that prefer all the bells and whistles.

-The Best Dog Backpacks: Reviewed by Real Adventure Dogs
+The Best Dog Hiking Backpacks: Reviewed by Real Adventure Dogs

 Let's see what our adventure pups have to say: